Tent After Care Guide

 Check your Tent

-Prior to leaving for your camping trip, its important you check your tent for the correct poles, sheet and pegs are present.
+Prior to leaving for your camping trip, its important to inspect your tent to check there isn't any damages or missing parts.
+Check for broken and missing poles, and if the inner bedrooms and groundsheet is in-tact.
 Missing components are easy to replace in the shop but not when your on the campsite already.
+There's nothing worse than arriving at the campsite with a pole missing!

 Practise makes perfect